flanksource/docs/mission-control/docs/topology/concepts/lookup.md

 The forEach operation allows you to perform operations that you would apply to all the components crafted during the lookup phase.

-In the example above, we can add a kubernetes check on each of the ingresses as follows
+In the example below, we can add a kubernetes check on each of the ingresses as follows

 ```yaml title="kubernetes-ingress-classes.yaml"
 apiVersion: canaries.flanksource.com/v1